gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Soft blue-white light gleams behind them.
 The Moonrise Door is opening.

 The young man curses and drags the Karabandi up onto to stone.
-The Karabandi curses back---his companion and his broken ankle and the darkness and the Pilots themselves.
+The Karabandi curses back—his companion and his broken ankle and the darkness and the Pilots themselves.
 The young man pull him to his feet.
 "I've got you," he says, slinging his pack over one shoulder and putting the Karabandi's arm around his neck.